When most people think of minimalism, they envision getting rid of clutter and even downsizing their homes. Tiny house movement anyone?

 Mentally Draining = Right Back to Where You Started

 If you still want to hire a professional organizer but can’t stomach paying that much money, there is another option.
 You could hire someone to come in and clear out – without your help.
 You give the organizer a list of things that must stay and the rest is fair game.
 You go out, have coffee (or an equally delicious beverage) and come back and your house is magically sparse and minimalist.
-The professional organizer clears out any and all items that is deemed excessive and unnecessary.
+The professional organizer clears out any and all items that are deemed excessive and unnecessary.
 Cool right?

 Not really, especially if you’re not emotionally prepared for this type of purge.
 In fact, you may go through a grieving process over your things – even more so if you’ve attached sentimental value to these items.